Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 The build was driven by `buildspec.yml`, which outlines the setup, tool installation, and code packaging.
 ![Screenshot 2025-05-07 144842](https://github.com/user-attachments/assets/3ce61412-7a68-43f4-93d8-40e2a90e4872)

-Upon completion, the final files are stored in the S3 bucket "nextwork-devops-cicd-shanikah", with the presence of a WAR file confirming a successful build.
-Real-time visibility into the process is provided by CloudWatch Logs, which display outputs and errors to facilitate quick troubleshooting.
+Upon completion, the final files are securely stored in the S3 bucket "nextwork-devops-cicd-shanikah," with the presence of a WAR file confirming a successful build.
+CloudWatch Logs provide real-time visibility, displaying outputs and errors to streamline troubleshooting.

 ### Automated Deployment with AWS CodeDeploy
-AWS CloudFormation was used to launch an EC2 instance along with its networking resources (VPC, Subnet, Route Tables, Internet Gateway, Security Group).
+Using CloudFormation, I provisioned an EC2 instance with networking resources.
 To automate the setup, several deployment scripts were created in VSCode:
-- install_dependencies.sh – Installs Tomcat and Apache, configuring Apache as a reverse proxy.
+- `install_dependencies.sh` installs Tomcat and Apache (configuring Apache as a reverse proxy).
-- start_server.sh – Ensures both services start automatically and restart on reboot.
+- `start_server.sh`ensures both services start automatically and restart on reboot.
-- stop_server.sh – Safely stops services to prevent deployment errors.
+- `stop_server.sh` safely stops services to prevent deployment errors.
-- appspec.yml – Defines AWS CodeDeploy deployment steps, including file mappings and lifecycle hooks.
+- `appspec.yml` defines AWS CodeDeploy deployment steps, including file mappings and lifecycle hooks.
-- buildspec.yml – Packages deployment files into the build artifact for CodeDeploy.
+- `buildspec.yml` packages deployment files for CodeDeploy.

 ![image](https://github.com/user-attachments/assets/e30a7819-3c34-45e2-b606-7bd00578627f)